History of Topps in Timeline

 August 28, 2022: Mickey Mantle Baseball Card Sold for $12.6 Million

-On August 28, 2022, the Mickey Mantle baseball card (Topps; #311; SGC MT 9.5) was sold for $12.6 million.
+On August 28, 2022, the Mickey Mantle baseball card (Topps; #311; SGC MT 9.5) was sold for $12.600 million.

-2022: Fanatics Acquires Topps
+2022: Fanatics acquired Topps

 January 2023: Topps Released Trading Cards for 24 Hours of Le Mans

-In January 2023, Topps released both physical and digital trading cards for their latest partner the 24 Hours of Le Mans Motorsport event.
+In January 2023, Topps released both physical and digital trading cards for their latest partner, the 24 Hours of Le Mans Motorsport event.

-The release of the trading cards for 24 Hours of Le Mans Motorsport event from January 2023, is set for February 2023.
+The release of Topps physical and digital trading cards for their latest partner the 24 Hours of Le Mans Motorsport event is set for February 2023.

 2023: MLB Debut Patches on Rookie Jerseys

-2025: Exclusive Deal Scheduled to Go Through
+2025: Exclusive Deal Scheduled Through

 The exclusive deal between Topps and MLB is currently scheduled to go through at least 2025.